 Ben Howard, Owner, learned the importance of creating a meaningful program for individuals with mental illness at an early age.
 When Ben was young, his father started Academy House’s sister program at Woodstock Manor.
 Having grown up in the business, and having family members who have struggled with mental illness, Ben’s dedication is reflected in the quality of care that residents receive at Academy House.
 After a successful career in the Medical Device Industry, Ben left the corporate world to re-dedicate himself to caring for people with mental illnesses.
 He and his wife Olivia have owned and operated AHCR since 2010.
 Ben is also passionate about music and enjoys the playing guitar and teaching his 6 year old daughter piano.
 Ben may be reached at email@example.com or (845) 505 - 4961.

 Olivia Howard, Owner.
 Olivia holds a B.A. in Psychology from Mount Saint Mary’s University.
-She has always been passionate about working in the field of mental health due to her family’s own history with mental illness.
+She has always been passionate about working in the field of mental health.
 Our “Family Serving Families” approach to caring for residents and their families is reflective of Olivia’s commitment to providing exceptional services.
 Olivia can be reached at firstname.lastname@example.org or (845) 505-4962.

 Gillian Hammond, M.S., serves as the House Manager at Academy House Community Residence.
 Gillian holds an M.S. in Mental Health Counseling, an Advanced Certificate in Trauma and Disaster Mental Health, and a B.A. in Psychology from SUNY New Paltz.
 She also has a background in crisis counseling, disaster studies, and studio art.
 At Academy House, Gillian is dedicated to creating an empathic and therapeutic environment to facilitate personal growth and support each individual in attaining their goals.
 Gillian has lived in the neighboring town of New Paltz for 10 years.
 She is interested in the therapeutic nature of animals and enjoys hiking in local state parks and fiber arts.
 Gillian can be reached at email@example.com .